-The HomeWork: November 4, 2024
+The Homework: November 4, 2024

 Welcome to the November 4, 2024 Main edition of The Homework, the official newsletter of California YIMBY — legislative updates, news clips, housing research and analysis, and the latest writings from the California YIMBY team.